dkandalov/dkandalov.github.io/_posts/2020-07-30-hello-http4k.md

 ### Hello routes
 The server above works just fine except that it replies to any request regardless of the URI.
 For example, it will reply with "Hello 🌍" even if we POST to `http://localhost:1234/foo`.

-In order to fix this, we can use `routes()` function which takes one or more `RoutingHttpHandler`s and aggregates them into a composite `RoutingHttpHandler`.
+In order to fix this, we can use the `routes()` function which takes one or more `RoutingHttpHandler`s and aggregates them into a composite `RoutingHttpHandler`.

 The simplest way to create a `RoutingHttpHandler` is by using the following mini-DSL.
-First, `"/hello" bind GET` bundles path and HTTP method into `PathMethod` data class, and then, `... to { request: Request -> ... }` creates `RoutingHttpHandler`.
+First, `"/hello" bind GET` bundles path and HTTP method into the `PathMethod` data class, and then, `... to { request: Request -> ... }` creates `RoutingHttpHandler`.
 <kotlin>
 import org.http4k.core.*
 import org.http4k.server.*